echasnovski/mini.nvim/README.md

   evaluate_single = false,

   -- Items to be displayed.
 Should be an array with the following elements:
-  -- - Item: table with `action`, `name`, and `section` keys.
+  -- - Item: table with <action>, <name>, and <section> keys.
   -- - Function: should return one of these three categories.
   -- - Array: elements of these three types (i.e. item, array, function).
-  -- If `nil`, default items will be used (see |mini.starter|). items = nil,
+  -- If `nil` (default), default items will be used (see |mini.starter|). items = nil,

   -- Header to be displayed before items.
 Should be a string or function -- evaluating to single string (use `\n` for new lines).
-If `nil` (default), -- polite greeting will be used. header = nil,
+  -- If `nil` (default), polite greeting will be used. header = nil,

   -- Footer to be displayed after items.
 Should be a string or function -- evaluating to string.
-If `nil`, default usage instructions will be used. footer = nil,
+If `nil`, default usage help will be shown. footer = nil,

   -- Array  of functions to be applied consecutively to initial content.
-Each -- function should take and return content for 'Starter' buffer (see -- |mini.starter| for more details). content_hooks = nil,
+  -- Each function should take and return content for 'Starter' buffer (see -- |mini.starter| for more details). content_hooks = nil,